opengisch/QField-docs/documentation/how-to/map-themes.en.md

 individually be shown and hidden and information can be presented more or less prominently based on the task at hand.

-This is what *Map Themes* are for.
+This is what *Map themes* are for.

 ## Creating a Map Theme
 :material-desktop-mac:{ .device-icon } Desktop preparation